 Your kids need to learn to play with the dog without causing problems.
 Play with dogs this size should always be supervised.
 Once the kids and dog acclimate to each other, playtime will be much more fun.

 Whether you have younger or older children, these dogs are very watchful when kids are at play.
 Your dog will stay alert to any signs of trouble.
 Don’t be surprised if the dog is first to know if someone gets hurt during play.

 Some people feel threatened because of the dog’s size and act accordingly.
 If your kids play activities, take them outside the yard, you shouldn’t be surprised if the dog follows them.
 However, allowing a dog this size to roam loose may not be wise.

 Older children and teens may enjoy walking an Italian Mastiff.
 The dog will need excellent leash manners, and kids will need to walk the dog properly.
 One of the best ways to control these dogs is to use a tactical harness with a slip leash.

 Cane Corsos often get along better with other dogs than their owners expect.
 Most of the difficulty with other dogs stems from having another large dog or one of the same gender.
 Smaller dogs of the opposite sex often do well with these giant dogs.

 These dogs may or may not get along with cats.
 If one of these dogs grows up in a house with a cat, they will usually get along well.
-However, random cats that wander through your yard might end up getting chased.
+However, random cats wandering through your yard might get chased.

-Corsos will need a chance to get acclimated to new pets, regardless of their size.
-Once one of these dogs has accepted the new pet, a Cane Corso will accept it as a pack member to protect.
+Corsos will need a chance to acclimate to new pets, regardless of their size.
+Once one of these dogs has accepted the new pet, a Cane Corso will take it as a pack member to protect.